shubhambisht184/Customer_Churn_Prediction/README.md

 🔹 SQL Analysis
 🔹 Power BI Visualization

+## ❗ Problem Statement

+Customer churn is one of the most pressing challenges faced by subscription‑based businesses.
+When customers discontinue their services, it directly impacts revenue, growth, and long‑term sustainability.

+Despite having large volumes of customer data, many organizations struggle to identify **why customers leave**, **which segments are at risk**, and **how to retain them effectively**.

+This project aims to solve that problem by:
+- Transforming raw, unstructured customer data into a clean, analysis‑ready format.
+- Uncovering patterns and factors that influence churn behavior.
+- Providing actionable insights through SQL analysis and interactive Power BI dashboards.

 💡 **Objective:** Convert messy, unstructured customer data into a clean, analysis‑ready dataset and generate insights that drive smarter business decisions.

 ---